BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 To request reimbursement after approval, take the following steps:

-1. Request a reimbursement form from `leadership@blackpythondevs.com`.
+1. Request a reimbursement form from a BPD leadership representative.
 2. Fill out the form and attach your receipts.
 3. Return the completed form to `leadership@blackpythondevs.com`.